 What is docusate sodium?

 Docusate sodium is the main ingredient in stool softeners such as Colace® and Surfak® which are used to treat constipation.
-Constipation decreases the number of bowel movements a person usually has, and can cause gas and bloating.
-Docusate sodium is commonly found in many drugs and cosmetics.
+Constipation affects the number of bowel movements a person usually has, and can cause gas and bloating.
+Docusate sodium is also found in many drugs and cosmetics.
 It may also be found in multivitamins and in some prenatal vitamins.
-In general, docusate sodium is thought to remain in the gut with very little absorbed into the blood stream.
+In general, docusate sodium is thought to stay in the gut with very little getting into the blood stream.
 If the medication is not in the blood stream, it does not cross the placenta and the fetus/baby would not be exposed.

 I just found out I am pregnant.
 Should I stop taking docusate sodium?

-You should always talk with your health care provider before making any changes in your medication.
+If you were prescribed docusate sodium by your doctor, call your healthcare provider before making any changes in your medication.
 It is important to consider the benefits of treating constipation symptoms during pregnancy.
-Your health care provider may also want to confirm diagnosis of constipation and see how dietary and other lifestyle therapies may help.
+Your healthcare provider may want to confirm a diagnosis of constipation and see how dietary and other lifestyle therapies may help.

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
 Few studies have been done to look at use of docusate sodium during pregnancy.
 However, the available studies show that when used in recommended doses docusate sodium is not expected to increase the chance of birth defects.

 When used in recommended doses, docusate sodium is unlikely to cause problems during pregnancy.
 However, when more than the recommended amount of this product is used, it can lower the levels of magnesium in a person’s blood.
 There is one reported case of low magnesium levels in a newborn that was linked to the mother overusing docusate sodium.
 The baby’s main symptom was jitteriness, which went away by the second day of life.
 There have been no reported problems linked to the use of recommended levels of docusate sodium in pregnancy.